tqandrade/snmp-fiberhome/README.md

 ## addOnu()

-**Description:** Similar to the `addAllOnus()` function, but performs WAN and Vlans authorization and configuration for a particular ONU.
+**Description:** Similar to the `addAllOnus()` function, but performs ONU authorization and WAN and Vlans configuration for a particular ONU.

 **Function signature:**